PerezHz/TaylorIntegration.jl/docs/src/common.md

 improves the performance.

 !!! note
-    Currently, the only keyword argument supported by `DiffEqBase.solve` that is implemented in `TaylorIntegration.jl` is `:saveat`.
+    Currently, the only keyword arguments supported by `DiffEqBase.solve` that are implemented in `TaylorIntegration.jl` are `:saveat` and `:tstops`.
+There is also experimental support for `:callback`, both discrete and continuous;
+    some examples may be found in `test/common.jl`.
 The keyword argument `:parse_eqs` is available in order to control the use of methods defined via [`@taylorize`](@ref).